DAWN: The RPG

 Basics

-Create your heroes, discover truths of the world, face off against fearsome overlords or monsters, and grow in a world of your own making!
+Create your heroes, discover truths of the world, face off against fearsome villains, and grow in a world of your own making!
 Embark on an adventure with friends, coming with its highest highs and lowest lows, bearing the greatest storms to gaze upon the beautiful DAWN.

 DAWN is a grid-based, combat-focused, setting-agnostic tabletop roleplaying game (or TTRPG), inspired by battle manga, anime, and tactical video games.